aws-samples/amazon-chime-sdk-amazon-connect-integration-demo/README.md

 5. Step 4 opens http://localhost:8080 in your browser

+## Important Note

+The access and secret key are included as part of the JavaScript for the purpose of this demo.
+In a production application, these keys should not be delivered as part of any JavaScript.
+You can use [Amazon Cognito](https://aws.amazon.com/cognito/) for better implementation of authentication and authorization.

+Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

+Amazon Cognito also provides solutions to control access to backend resources from your app.
+You can define roles and map users to different roles so your app can access only the resources that are authorized for each user.

 ## Troubleshooting

-* This demo is developed and tested in `us-east-1` region, if you use any other region please update the same everywhere else in the entire customer and agent application.
+This demo is developed and tested in `us-east-1` region, if you use any other region please update the same everywhere else in the entire customer and agent application.

 ## License